matheuscarvalho23/simple-api-laravel/README.md

 "php artisan migrate:fresh" if you already have the database created, run this command to delete all tables and run migrations again;

+Remember to configure your database in the .env file

 # Development strategy

 The Laravel framework was used for development.